Skip to main content

 Residence permits for migrants in the Netherlands

 Various immigration schemes have been developed to attract highly skilled migrants from outside the European Union.
 The most common scheme is the Dutch highly skilled migrant programme (kennismigrant).
 There are also other types of permits attempting to attract highly skilled migrants, such as the EU Blue Card and the permit for intra-corporate transferees.
-The EU Blue Card is a work and residence permit for highly educated foreigners.
-The intra-corporate transfer permit, which will now be referred to as the ICT permit, is for employees of a group that has transferred from a company outside the EU to the same group of companies within the Netherlands.
+The EU Blue Card is a work and residence permit for highly qualified foreigners.
+The intra-corporate transfer permit, which will now be referred to as the ICT permit, is for employees of a company that belongs to a group of companies that are transferred from a group company outside the EU to the group entity in the Netherlands.

 Conditions